ScreenPyHQ/screenpy/docs/topics/questions.rst

 ---------------------

 It is very likely
-that you will want to write additional questions, and you are encouraged to do so!
+that you will want to write
+some custom questions.
 Questions must be ``Answerable``, which means they have an ``answered_by`` method.
 For more information,